Transforma logo

 • Building Safety & Security – Building Safety & Security includes sensors, management devices and peripheral devices used for safety and security on commercial premises and private homes.
 Private Security Cameras used in residential and commercial buildings, are also included in this application group.

 • Unmanned Non-Road Vehicles – The Unmanned Non-Road Vehicles Application Group represents autonomous wheeled and tracked vehicles used for transporting materials, performing specific tasks or other similar activity in verticals such as agriculture, construction, mining, manufacturing, baggage handling, warehousing, space exploration or emergency response.
 The types of vehicles covered in this Application Group include forklifts, bomb-disposal vehicles, portside automated vehicles, straddle carriers and other specialised vehicles.
-Although these vehicles will not be intended for on-road use, they may be capable of travelling on public highways.

 • Gas Smart Meters – Device that records the consumption of natural gas at a location and transmits this usage data to providers.
 In some instances these devices will transmit usage data to users in order to encourage more energy efficient behaviour.
 This application includes smart meters in both residential and commercial settings.